Catastrophe,

 the latter appear generally to be disconnected, alienated, aggressive, controlling,

 easily frustrated, addictive, and obsessive.
-But if civilization got its start
+But if civilization got its

-today, perhaps many millennia after the fact?
+people today, perhaps many millennia after the fact?

 Psychiatrist Robert Jay Lifton, in his studies of the long-term psychological